bhumphrey0x20/CarND-MPC-Project/README.md

 ### Implementaion:
 #### Model
-The Model Predictive Controller (MPC) takes global way points and the vehicle measurements provided by the simulator and uses these to calculate the cross-track error (CTE) and psi error (EPSI) [main.cpp, lines 129-133].
+The Model Predictive Controller (MPC) takes global way points and the vehicle measurements provided by the simulator and uses these to calculate the cross-track error (CTE) and psi error (EPSI) [main.cpp, lines 122-158].
 The measurements and errors are used to create a state vector: [x, y, psi, v, cte, epsi]; where x and y are the position of the car on the track, psi is the orientation of the car, v is the current linear speed.
-CTE is calcuated as the difference between the center of the lane and the car's position along the y-axis: `cte = y - f(x)`, where y = 0 and f(x) is the vehicles y position, according the the fitted polynomials discussed below [Note: Since the simulator measures negative angles as counter-clockwise, so the cte becomes `f(x) - y`].
+CTE is calcuated as the difference between the center of the lane, the desired position, and the car's position along the y-axis: `cte = y - f(x)`, where y = 0 is the desired position and f(x) is the vehicles y position, according the the fitted polynomials discussed below [Note: Since the simulator measures negative angles as counter-clockwise, the cte equation becomes `f(x) - y`].
 The epsi the is the difference between desired orientation (a straight line) and the actual car's orientation.

 Way points, received from the simulator, are transformed from global map coordinates to vehicle coordinates, and a 3rd-degree polynomial is fit to the points to yield a desired trajectory.
-To control for latency, the current state at time t is used to estimate the next state at timestep t+1, which is then passed to the MPC.
+To control for latency, the current state at time t (state provided by the simulator) is used to estimate the next state at timestep t+1.
+This next state is then passed to the MPC [main.cpp, lines 166-203].

-The MPC calculates a cost function [MPC.cpp, lines 47-66], based on the state at t+1, and returns the actuator values that minimize the cost function.
-The update equations are listed below.
-The MPC uses these equations as constraints on the solver, taking the results from the calculated next time step and subtracting the update equation at time step t (MPC.cpp, lines 120-127) forcing the result, stored in fg, to be zero.
+The MPC calculates a cost function [MPC.cpp, lines 50-67], based on the state at t+1, and returns the actuator values that minimize the cost function.
+The MPC uses equations (Figure 1) as constraints on the solver, taking the results from the calculated next timestep and subtracting the update equation at time step t (MPC.cpp, lines 120-127) forcing the result, stored in fg, to be zero.

-#### Figure 3: Update Equation (taken from Lesson 19, section 6)
+#### Figure 1: Update Equation (taken from Lesson 19, section 6)
 <img src="https://github.com/bhumphrey0x20/CarND-MPC-Project/blob/master/ModelEqns.png" height="195" width="302" />